tkoletsky1973/YieldLoop_V2.0/docs/Whitepaper.md

 Failure to reauthorize results in no execution.
 No capital is automatically committed beyond the user’s explicit election.

+When configuration templates are presented, users must affirmatively select and approve all parameters.

+No configuration is pre-selected.
+No configuration is applied by default.
+No configuration is labeled as safe, optimal, or preferred.

+Failure to select parameters results in no execution.

 ---

 ### 15.1 Wallet Connection